Lam Chau

 Lam Chau (欖洲 (榄洲)) was a former island in Hong Kong.
-It was one of the two original islands that made up the site of the current Hong Kong International Airport.
+It was one of the two original islands that made up the site of the current Hong Kong International Airport, alongside Chek Lap Kok.

 This small island lay to the west of Chek Lap Kok and north of Lantau Island.
 It had an area of 0.08 km2 and was 450 m long.
 It had a narrow rocky shoreline and small hills (less than 100 m tall) covered by vegetation and shrubs.
 Like Chek Lap Kok, geologically, Lam Chau consisted of granite.

-During 1992-1996, the island was flattened and joined with Chek Lap Kok, to form the island that the Hong Kong International Airport is located on, by land reclamation.
-The former island is now part of the southwest side of the airport grounds, located close to the western end of the south runway.
+During 1992-1996, the island was flattened and joined into Chek Lap Kok by land reclamation as part of the airport's construction.
+The former island is now part of the southwest side of the post-reclamation Chek Lap Kok, located close to the western end of the south runway.